 How is Shilajit Good for Bones and Muscles?

 Shilajit resin has adaptogenic, anti-inflammatory and immunomodulatory properties.
 These promote faster healing and rejuvenation of tired muscles and bones.
 Pure shilajit improves the bioavailability of nutrients.
 This way, the body can use up vitamins and minerals from your diet better and faster.
 In turn, these augmented processes help heal your injuries sooner.
+This will have a positive effect on broken bones as well.

 Below are some of the ways that shilajit can support recovery from bone fracture or muscle fatigue: